sarwar-sakib/xcur2win.ipynb/README.md

 The notebook is a single Python cell that:
 - Installs `win2xcur` and its dependencies (ImageMagick) inside Colab.
-- Auto‑detects the cursor folder inside any uploaded `.zip` (handles both `cursors/` directories and flat structures).
+- Auto‑detects the cursor folder inside any uploaded `.zip`/ `.tar` (handles both `cursors/` directories and flat structures).
 - Reads the theme name from `index.theme` (or falls back to the folder name).
 - Runs `x2wincurtheme` (batch conversion) – if that fails, falls back to individual file conversion.
 - Packages all `.cur`/`.ani` files and a valid `install.inf` into a new `.zip` file.
-- Triggers the browser download automatically and provides a backup download link.
+- Triggers the browser download automatically.

 ---